Michelle Oppong Siaw

 OverviewAI-generated summary

-Michelle Oppong Siaw's research focuses on the physicochemical properties of rice, particularly how factors like protein denaturation, lipid removal, and the bran layer influence its quality.
-Her work investigates the relationship between the porosity and hardness of long-grain brown rice kernels and their chemical compositions.
-Siaw has published five scholarly articles, accumulating 40 citations and an h-index of 3.
-She has collaborated with Ya‐Jane Wang and Andy Mauromoustakos at the University of Arkansas at Fayetteville on multiple publications.
-Her most recent publication was in 2023, indicating recent activity in her research pursuits.
+Michelle Oppong Siaw's research focuses on the physicochemical properties of rice, particularly how factors such as protein denaturation, lipid removal, and the bran layer influence its characteristics.
+Her work investigates the relationship between the porosity and hardness of brown rice kernels and their chemical compositions.
+Siaw has published research on these topics, with her most recent publication in 2023.
+She collaborates with Ya‐Jane Wang and Andy Mauromoustakos at the University of Arkansas at Fayetteville, with whom she shares multiple publications.
+Siaw's scholarly output includes 5 publications with an h-index of 4 and 44 total citations.

 Metrics